mohamedalaahr/Python_GamePROJECT/README.md

 - **Pygame 2.6.1**: Core game framework
 - **Python Standard Library**: socket, threading, pickle, queue

-## 📝 License

-This is an educational project.
-Asset copyrights belong to their respective owners.

 ---

 ### 🎮 Enjoy the game and survive the zombie apocalypse! 🧟‍♂️